larsbrinkhoff/pdp10-its-disassembler/README.md

 ## Tools for other PDP-10 systems.

 - List or extract files from a TITO tape (Tymeshare TYMCOM-X).
-- List or extract files from a DART tape (SAIL WAITS).
+- List, extract, or write files on a DART tape (SAIL WAITS).